leftcase/scootloops/README.md

 The code in this repo grabs data from the HCC CKAN respository and creates a graph for each Scoot Loop on the computer running the script.
 You can then take these graphs and host them on a web server.

+See output of this script in action at https://hullscootloops.netlify.com.

 ## To setup your environment
 1. install Python 3
 2. pip3 install plotly